webplane/appframe/docs/index.md

 # Introduction and Installation

-!!!
-Important
-    This documentation is on the initial phase of development, breaking changes are likely to be introduced until the v1.0 release.

 Appframe is an open source python library that reduces the code and complexity of developing  command line applications.
-To do that it provides
+It handles most of the low level using a "pluggable" modules architecture.

 ##  Features